Huotes/CommitMaker/README.md

 4 out of 5 doctors fail to recommend Chuck Norris as a solution to most problems.
 Also, 80% of doctors die unexplained, needlessly brutal deaths.

 Nobody doesn't like Sara Lee.
 Except Chuck Norris.

+Chuck Norris? sperm is so badass, he had sex with Nicole Kidman, and 7 months later she prematurely gave birth to a Ford Excursion.